 Through various global and local measures, continue to create a work environment that is safe, inclusive, respectful and free from harassment for all our employees.
+Within the framework of the UN Global Compact program, we will participate in the UN Business & Human Rights Accelerator Program in 2023.
+Hundreds of companies from around the world are participating in this six-month program to help member companies quickly go from engagement to action for human rights and labor rights.

-RESULT - PERCENTAGE OF EMPLOYEES.
-WOMEN
+RESULT - PERCENTAGE OF EMPLOYEES, WOMEN

-Increase the share of employees who are women.
+TARGET Increase the share of employees who are women.
 The target is 30 per cent by 2025.

-The outcome in 2022 was affected by acquisitions of companies with a low percentage of women, and that the headcount increased the most in production and service.
+Comment on 2022 outcome The outcome in 2022 was affected by acquisitions of companies with a low percentage of women, and that the headcount increased the most in production and service.